OtterFlip/plasmo-template/README.md

 ```

 Next I added a custom build step to package.json's scripts section, and made the default build and run commands call it first.
-Note that with this custom build step for the CSS string, we aren't actually using postcss.config.js or een tailwind.config.js.
+Note that with this custom build step for the CSS string, we aren't actually using postcss.config.js or even tailwind.config.js.
 Version 4 of the tailwind CLI (I believe) ignores that tailwind.config.js parameter.
 And tailwind CLI has built-in postcss and autoprefixer so it doesn't actually reference the postcss.config.js file.
 But, I included it in the project in case they fix this Plasmo build issue so that it'll be easier for you to stop using this custom "build:styles" build step.

 ```json
   "scripts": {